 Making good decisions on mental wellness starts with better data.
 Technology now offers unique opportunities to leverage our collected data to help prioritize resources for those in greatest need.
 Similarly, data analytics provides a chance for businesses to look beyond individual differences and consider how organizational factors influence mental wellness and to take steps to address these issues proactively.

-Mobile applications now offer organizations the chance to conduct mental wellness assessments , track wellness indicators in real-time, and even connect employees to health services based on their unique, point-in-time needs.
-With technology reshaping our workplaces in a post-COVID-19 world, businesses that take steps now to adopt digital solutions to support mental health will be better able to withstand the next shock, whenever it comes.
+Mobile applications now offer organizations the chance to conduct mental wellness assessments, track wellness indicators in real-time, and even connect employees to health services based on their unique, point-in-time needs.
+With technology reshaping our workplaces, businesses that take steps now to adopt digital solutions to support mental health will be better able to withstand whatever may come.

-Frances Andreacchi, RN, COHN, Solutions Engineer for Cority’s Health solutions recommends:
+Frances Andreacchi, RN, COHN, Senior Solutions Engineer for Cority’s Health solutions recommends:

 As occupational health nurses, we have a unique opportunity to serve as a touch point with our employees who may not otherwise reach out for medical advice when feeling anxious, depressed or otherwise unwell.
 Starting the conversation with reminding the employee that your conversation is confidential, can open a door for them to discuss personal concerns.
 This gives you the opportunity to provide any appropriate health teaching or refer them of any organizational supports that are available to them like your Employee Assistance Program (EAP).

 People are spending more time than ever using devices, whether laptops, phones or tablets.
-This exposure has also drastically increased since the COVID-19 pandemic and the associated lockdowns around the globe as more people are working from home and restricted to staying indoors.
+This exposure has also drastically increased since the COVID-19 pandemic and more people are working from home.
 Research on the increased device usage on mental health has suggested an increase in depression, anxiety, and even suicide.

 While social media and messaging apps give the impression of more connection, many studies have indicated that those that spend more time on social media are more likely to suffer from feelings of social isolation.
 Technology can even help us reduce this electronic dependence – muting notifications, working offline when possible, and setting defined screen time access for the day can provide some much needed time to unplug and enable wellness.